Breaking Barriers: The Importance of Loving One Another

 Understanding Colorism and Bias

-Bias, on the other hand, refers to unfair preferences or prejudices against individuals or groups.
-Bias can be conscious or unconscious and affects decisions in everyday life, from hiring to social interactions.
+Bias refers to unfair preferences or prejudices against individuals or groups.
+Bias can be conscious or unconscious.
+It affects decisions in everyday life, from hiring to social interactions.
+Both colorism and bias create invisible walls that separate people.
+These walls make it harder to build trust and understanding.
+Often, they lead to feelings of shame, exclusion, and inequality.

 Why Loving One Another Matters